The Tatami Galaxy: Anime

 An anime television series adaptation of The Tatami Galaxy was produced by Madhouse, with Masaaki Yuasa as director, series composition by Makoto Ueda, teleplays by Ueda and Yuasa, and music by Michiru Ōshima.
 The series premiered on April 22, 2010, as a part of Fuji TV's Noitamina programming block.
 Two theme songs are used for the series: "Maigoinu to Ame no Beat" by Asian Kung-Fu Generation as the opening theme, and "Kamisama no Iutōri (神様のいうとおり) by Etsuko Yakushimaru as the closing theme.

-Three seven-minute animated shorts were included with the Japanese DVD and Blu-ray Disc releases of the series.
+Three seven-minute animated shorts were included with the Japanese DVD and Blu-ray releases of the series.
 The first DVD/BD volume was released on August 20, 2010, and contained the first short; the second and third shorts were released on the third and fourth DVD/BD volumes on October 22, 2010, and November 26, 2010, respectively.

 In North America, the series was simulcast by Funimation, and it was first licensed in United Kingdom by Beez Entertainment.
 In June 2019, Funimation announced the release of the series on Blu-ray and DVD with subtitles only on September 3.

 On August 12, 2021, it was announced that The Tatami Time Machine Blues novel would be receiving an anime adaptation.
 The series, later revealed to be an original net animation (ONA), is produced by Science Saru, directed by Shingo Natsume and written for television by Makoto Ueda, with character designs by Yusuke Nakamura, music composed by Michiru Ōshima, and the majority of the original Japanese voice cast reprising their roles.
 Asian Kung-Fu Generation performed the theme song "Demachiyanagi Parallel Universe".
 The 6-episode series premiered exclusively on Disney+ in Japan on September 14, 2022, while a theatrical compilation film version followed on September 30.
-The Disney+ release of the series includes an original episode that was not covered by the theatrical compilation, which was released on October 12, 2022 along with the series finale.
+The Disney+ release of the series includes an original episode that was not covered by the theatrical compilation, which was released on October 12, 2022, along with the series finale.
 The series was also released in the United States on November 9, 2022.
 It was slated to appear on Disney+, but was unexpectedly moved over to Hulu with no promotion or announcement.